sputot/RINO/README.md

 ### Running existing examples

-For now, the models of systems to analyse are defined in ode_def.h/ode_def.cpp, and given some fixed ids.
+For now, the models of systems to analyse are defined in ode_def.h/ode_def.cpp for continuous-time systems, discrete_system.h/discrete_system.cpp for discrete-time systems, and given some fixed ids.
 Running an existing example is then performed at command line, by
 ```
 ./rino [-systype system_type -syschoice system_id] [-nnfile-sfx filename.sfx] [config_file.txt]